Jonetz/Jonetz.github.io/_posts/2023-06-03-MOFormers.md

         <img src="/images/MOFs/clustering.png" alt="TSNE" style="width:70%;height:70%">
     </a>
     <br>
-    <i>Figure 5: The clustering of the latent representations from [1]. <br> In (a) and (b) we see the transformers representations, once colored in by the gas adsorption and once by the topology. <br> In (c) and (d) we see the same data for CGCNN representations respectively.</i>
+    <i>Figure 6: The clustering of the latent representations from [1]. <br> In (a) and (b) we see the transformers representations, once colored in by the gas adsorption and once by the topology. <br> In (c) and (d) we see the same data for CGCNN representations respectively.</i>
 </div>

 ### Head weight evaluation
+One thing that was also remarked by the authors is, that we can use the visualization of the attention weights to find out how the transformer learns to interpret an instance.
+This means we can extract how certain parts in the model attend to other parts and make it a bit more explainable what is important in an architecture.
+The authors for instance remark that the metal node ytterium and the pcu topology encoding attend very strongly in head 1, this means in order to unterstand the effects of the MOF we can especially look at these combinations of nodes and topologies.

 <div style="text-align:center">
     <a href="">
         <img src="/images/MOFs/attn_map.png" alt="ATTN" style="width:70%;height:70%">
     </a>
     <br>
-    <i>Figure 8: Example of the learned multi-head attention, shows atttention between metal nodes and topologies</i>
+    <i>Figure 7: Example of the learned multi-head attention, shows atttention between metal nodes and topologies</i>
 </div>

 ## Evaluation
 What the researchers took from it ?
-- Data efficiency

-- Accuracy evaluation

-- Effects on current workings such as: Vertical and Horizontal Scaling, no need for complete 3D Models, further insights
+- **Data efficiency** We can see that in very small instances the MOFormer model outperforms CGCNN, which makes it more valuable if the training data set is small.
+Although in larger training data sets CGCNN always outperforms transformer architectures.
+- **Accuracy evaluation** While the accuracy MOFormers is signifcantly worse than the ones of Graph Neural Networks, we can see that the dual pretraining helps increase the accuray of both.
+It is still to see weather on large datasets (>1Mio) we will get more accurate results with transformers than CGCNNs
+- MOFormer still provide a considerable vertical scale up, as now the prediction does not rely on atoms anymore, but tokens that represent structure properties and secondary building units that can be of different sizes.
+Also we have horizontal scale up, as now we are a lot more cost effective since we can now compute the property prediction more cheaply, which is necessary considering that the main usage of these models is high throughput computational screening and we expect the number of hypothetical instances to grow in future enormously.
+- We provide a more lightweight representation of MOFs as input format, which enables researchers to come up with new MOFs, test them more cheaply and only investigating promising results later on.

 ### My Commentary